 Where someone fails in respect of (a), (b) or (c) above, the application will be rejected.
 Where an applicant fails in respect of (d) above the District Council will notify the Chief Officer of Police (Derbyshire Constabulary) who may object within 14 days.
-If no objection is received the application will be granted otherwise the matter will be referred to a Licensing Sub-Committee of Councillors who will decide whether to grant or reject the application.
+If no objection is received the application will be granted otherwise the matter will be referred to a Licensing Sub-Committee meeting (Hearing) when Councillors will decide whether to grant or reject the application.

 What if I don't hear back within the specified time?

 It is in the public interest that we must process your application before it can be granted.
 If you have not heard from us within 14 days, please contact us.

 To apply for a personal licence you will need to submit a completed application form, an approved qualification, a basic criminal records check (from Disclosure Scotland), passport-sized photograph (endorsed on the reverse) and the fee of £37.00.

 When you have a completed application, you can pay the application fee by telephoning 01629 761313, and a member of the Licensing Team will be able to assist you.
 This is our preferred method of payment - please do not send cheques or cash with your application.